sahilharidas/Litch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.

+## About

+Litch is a Covid19 statistical analysis tool that summarises and displays useful information on cases both globally and countrywise.
+It provides helpful tables and graphs for an easy way to visualise the spread of the virus.
+The API used gathers information from JHUCSSE and Worldometers and is available at disease.sh.

 ## Quick Start

 The easiest way to view this project is using this link: https://tictact-ae6cc.web.app/